mertall/mertall/_pages/about.md

 After building gaming and workstation computers for friends throughout highschool, Mridul picked up programming as a side hobby his Freshman year of college and created a LED array which utilized FFT and a Matlab GUI to change colors based on the song's tempo and frequency range while providing an easy to use interface.

-During his first data structures class during his sophomore year, Mridul questioned the professor this: "Why do we only assign bits a value of 0 or 1, rather why not utilize all numbers between 0 and 1.
+During his first data structures class of his Sophomore year, Mridul questioned the professor this: "Why do we only assign bits a value of 0 or 1, rather why not utilize all numbers between 0 and 1.
 This would allow for an infinite number of data points to be stored, theoretically."
 During this time Mridul had no clue what quantum computing was and how it worked- more notably he had no understanding of Electrical Engineering.

-Mridul, closing off his sophomore year, saw a beautiful parallel between inductive proofs and recursion while learning inductive proofs for the first time in MAT 108, Introduction to Abstract Mathematics.
+Mridul, closing off his Sophomore year, saw a beautiful parallel between inductive proofs and recursion while learning inductive proofs for the first time in MAT 108, Introduction to Abstract Mathematics.
 After discussion with his MAT 108 TA about the parallels between induction and recursion Mridul was given challenging proofs which he later found to be similar to the [Infinite Hotel Paradox](https://en.wikipedia.org/wiki/Hilbert%27s_paradox_of_the_Grand_Hotel).

-After Mridul's third year he had taken quite a few math classes, instead of the Biological System Engineering track he had been doing for the past year Mridul opted for the Mathematics and Scientific Computation track due to the universality, rigor, parallel to computers, and his own grit.
+During Mridul's Junior year he realized he had taken quite a few math classes, instead of the Biological System Engineering track he had been doing for the past year Mridul opted for the Mathematics and Scientific Computation track due to the subject matter's universality, rigor, parallel to computers, and his own grit.
 All the while he had been learning about Machine Learning and Quantum Computing through Coursera, greatly expanding his perspective on his own work and the world of technology.

 ---
 ### What am I doing now?
 In under 3 years he has learnt 8 computer languages-contributing to projects with each language.
 Mridul has also read textbooks and industry sources regarding core principles in machine learning, quantum computing, system engineering, full stack engineering, and computational theory.

-Currently Mridul is exploring textbooks and papers in qauntum machine learning and quantum hardware while learning the most intersting Mathematical topics to him so far: Optimization, Numerical Analysis, and Complex Variables Analysis.
+Currently Mridul is exploring textbooks and papers in qauntum machine learning and quantum hardware while learning the most interesting Mathematical topics to him so far: Optimization, Numerical Analysis, and Complex Variables Analysis.
 He is also preparing three presentations for the Undergraduate Research Conference coming up in a few months with topics of Research in Quantum Algorithms, Computer Vision, and Operating Systems.
 In addition, Mridul is actively applying for full time jobs to gain more industry experience with a keen interest of going back to school for Electrical Engineering with a focus on Advanced Computing Hardware.

 Mridul's mind works to solve problems with creativty and logic while his heart plays to deliver meaningful work which provides applicable benefits.
 Currently, he is looking for a role within an organization with a high ceiling for growth and comfortability with experimental and disruptive ideas.